 Adequate salary support from grants tends to be cyclic.
-The KSAS Banking system allows faculty members to bank funds indefinitely with only a 5% administrative fee charged with each banking transaction to defray costs associated with tracking the myriad accounts involved over the long term.
+The KSAS Banking system allows tenure track faculty members to bank funds indefinitely with only a 5% administrative fee charged with each banking transaction to defray costs associated with tracking the myriad accounts involved over the long term.

 Method of Banking

 - stating the dollar amount of salary and fringe benefits to be banked